anishsharma21/go-web-dev-template/README.md

 export JWT_SECRET_KEY=jwtsecret
 ```

+### Docker + postgres

-To run the code locally, first run an instance of the local database using `docker-compose`.
-If you don't have `docker` or `docker-compose`, its pretty easy to install them so go ahead and do that - you can use [this link](https://docs.docker.com/desktop/).
-Then, once you have both installed (which you can check by running `docker version` and `docker compose version`), you can run the following command to start a local postgres database which will have its data persisted:
+To run the code locally you'll need to spin up a local `postgres` database instance.
+If you don't have `docker` install it using [this link](https://docs.docker.com/desktop/).
+Then, you should have `docker` installed (which you can check by running `docker version` and `docker compose version`), you can run the following command to start the database with persistent data which remain even after you close it:

 ```bash
 docker compose up -d